 Gill tissue samples (50-100 mg) were homogenized in 50 mM NH4HCO3 (100 ul) using RNAse-free plastic pestles.
 Each homogenized gill sample was sonicated four times with a probe sonicator and stored on dry ice between sonications.
 After sonication, protein concentrations were measured using the Bradford assay, following the manufacturer’s protocol (Pierce, Thermo Fisher Scientific, Rockford, IL, USA).
 Urea (36mg) was added to each sample (for a total concentration of 6M) to stabilize peptides.
 Next, 1.5 M Tris (pH 8.8) (6.6 µl) was added followed by 200 mM TCEP (2.5 µl).
 Samples were incubated for 1 hour at 37°C on a shaker.
-To alkylate the proteins, 200 mM iodoacetamide (IA) (20 µl) was added.
+To alkylate the proteins, 200 mM iodoacetamide (IAA) (20 µl) was added.
 Samples were then vortexed, and incubated for 1 hour at room temperature in the dark.
-To absorb excess IA, 200 mM dithiolthreitol (20 µl) was added, at room temperature for 1 hour.
+To absorb excess IAA, 200 mM dithiolthreitol (20 µl) was added, followed by vortexing and incubation at room temperature for 1 hour.
 A volume equal to approximately 100 µg was removed and the remainder was discarded.
 NH4HCO3 (200 µl of 25 mM) was added to dilute the urea and then HPLC grade MeOH (50 µl) was added to each tube.
-Trypsin was solubilized in a trypsin dilution buffer (20 µl) (Promega, Madison, WI, USA) and 3 µl of this solution was added to each sample to enzymatically digest the proteins.
-The samples were incubated overnight at 37°C. The next day, the samples were evaporated on the speed vac to near dryness.
+Trypsin was solubilized in a trypsin dilution buffer (20 µl) to a concentration of 1 µg/µl (Promega, Madison, WI, USA) and 3 µl of this solution was added to each sample to enzymatically digest the proteins.
+The samples were incubated overnight at 37°C. The next day, dilute formic acid was added and the samples were evaporated on the speed vac to near dryness.
+Samples were reconstituted in 200 µl of 5% ACN and 0.1% trifluoroacetic acid.

 Samples were desalted by passage through a pre-prepared MacroSpin column following the manufacturer’s specifications (The Nest Group, Southborough, MA, USA).
-After desalting remaining solvent was evaporated using a speed vac.
+After desalting, the remaining solvent was evaporated using a speed vac.

 Liquid Chromatography and Tandem Mass Spectrometry (LC-MS/MS)

 Mass spectrometry was performed at the University of Washington Proteomics Resource (Seattle, WA, USA).
-Samples were resuspended in 2% acetonitrile and 0.1% fluoroacetic acid in water (100 µl).
+Samples were resuspended in 2% acetonitrile and 0.1% formic acid in water (100 µl).
 Samples were then vortexed to mix and spun down at 15,000 rpm for 10 minutes.
 The supernatant was aliquoted to autosampler vials.
 Nano LC separation was performed with a nanoACUITY system (Waters, Milford, MA, USA) interfaced to a LTQ Orbitrap XL mass spectrometer (Thermo Scientific, San Jose, CA, USA).
 Peptides were trapped on a 100 µm i.d. x 20 mm long pre-column packed with 200 angstrom (5 µm) Magic C18 particles (C18AQ; Michrom, Auburn, CA, USA).
 For separation, a 75 µm i.d. x 250 mm long analytical column with a laser pulled emitter tip packed with 100 angstrom (5 µm) Magic C18 particles (C18Q; Michrom) was used and analyzed in positive ion mode.
 For each LC-MS/MS analysis, an estimated amount of 0.5 µg of peptides was loaded onto the pre-column at 2 µL/min in water/acetonitrile (98%/2%) with 0.1% (v/v) formic acid.
 Peptides were eluted using an acetonitrile gradient flowing at 240 nL/min using mobile phase consisting of the following: Solvent C (water, 0.1% formic acid) and Solvent D (acetonitrile, 0.1% formic acid).
 The gradient program was as follows: 0 - 1 minute: Solvent C (98%) Solvent D (2%); 1 minute: Solvent C (90%) Solvent D (10%); 90 minutes: Solvent C (65%) Solvent D (35%); 91 - 101 minutes: Solvent C (20%) Solvent D (80%); 102 - 120 minutes, Solvent C (98%) Solvent D (2%).
 Peptide spectra were acquired by scans in the Orbitrap followed by the ion trap.

 Data acquisition